jomaduagwu/svg-logo-generator-jm/README.md

 ## Tests
-Each shape is tested for render() method that returns a string for the corresponding SVG file matching color and text. `npm test` in the command line will run all the three tests.
+Each shape is tested for render() method that returns a string for the corresponding SVG file matching color and text selection. `npm test` in the command line will run all the three tests.

 ## License